scarvage/Fyle-Assignment/README.md

 - **Fetch Repositories:** View the repositories of the GitHub user with pagination support.
 - **Search Repositories:** Search and filter repositories by name based on a keyword.
 - **Show All Repositories:** Display all repositories after performing a search.
+- **User Not Found:** Display an error message if the username not found.

 ## Usage